 Don't be too hard and fast and what you consider to be the appropriate emergence of signs and symptoms.
-And we often see that the two most strongly associated or the most sensitive and specific symptoms are urinary issues and saddle anaesthesia, the bowel changes, the sexual dysfunction are not particularly sensitive or specific.
+And we often see that the two most strongly associated or the most sensitive and specific symptoms are urinary issues and subtle anaesthesia, the bowel changes, the sexual dysfunction are not particularly sensitive or specific.
 And that's probably because the bowel is a much larger structure.
 And because for most people, one bowel movements a day or one every other day would be considered normal.
 So it might be a few, you know, three or four days before they notice something's up with their bowel.
 Whereas, you know, most people will empty their bladder several times a day.
 So you would know fairly quickly that something wasn't quite right.
 Yeah.
-So that's incomplete cauda equina, then we go on to cauda equina with retention.
-And it's very much the same as incomplete cauda equina, but you then have painless retention of the bladder, so you know, I feel really full, I feel like I need to go, but nothing happens.
-Or for some people, what they first notice is an overflow.
+So that's incomplete.
+Quarter recliner, then we go on to quarter recliner with retention.
+And it's very much the same as incomplete quarter recliner, but you then have painless retention of the, the bladder, so you know, I feel really full, I feel like I need to go, but nothing happens.
+Or for some people, what they first noticed is an overflow.
 So it's a gentle trickle of urine that they have no control over because the bladder is essentially overflowing.
 And urine is forcing its way through the sphincter.
+Right.

-So it's control of the sphincter that's been lost because of the...

-That executive control has been lost because the cauda equina have now started to become damaged by the compression.
+So it's control of the sphincter that's been lost because of the that executive control has been lost because the cord recliner have now started to become damaged by the compression.

-Again, remind me, did you say people are likely to go through this progression?
-I mean, obviously, they could go to full blown cauda equina syndrome straight away, I imagine.
-But having started were they likely to be going through each of these stages, rather than jump from stage one to...

-They're likely to go through stages.
-But what we can't be clear about is how quickly they go through those stages, that can happen within 24 hours, it can happen within two to three weeks.
+Again, remind me did you say people are likely to go through this progression?
+I mean, obviously, they could go to full blown cord recliner syndrome straight away, I imagine.
+But yes, having started but were they likely to be going through each of these stages, rather than jump from stage one to they're likely to go through stages.
+But what's what we can't be clear about is how quickly they go through those stages that can happen within 24 hours, it can happen within two to three weeks.
+Yes.
 So what you're looking for is a deteriorating pattern.
-And then finally, the complete cauda equina, which is, you know, unfortunately, at this stage, the horse has bolted if you'll excuse the pun, I mean, the bladder is insensate, the patient has no awareness of the fullness of their bladder or needing to empty it.
-They have overflow incontinence, loss of peritoneal, anal and sexual sensation.
-And at this stage, unfortunately, loss of turn, and at this point things are beyond repair, beyond help.
+And then finally, complete quarter recliner, which is, you know, unfortunately, at this stage of the horse has bolted if you'll excuse the pun, I mean that, you know the bed the bladder is insensate, the patient has no awareness of the fullness of their bladder or needing to empty it.
+They have overflow incontinence, loss of peritoneal ainol unsexual sensation.
+And at this stage, unfortunately, loss of turn, and this is at this point things are are beyond repair beyond help.
 And this is the point we don't want to be making the diagnosis of it.
-You know, you hopefully have seen patients before they get to this stage and are making a referral onwards.
+You know, you hopefully have seen patients before they get to this stage and are making a referral on Yeah.

-Yeah, so I imagine a patient who had those problems would be going somewhere else?
+Yeah, so imagine a patient who had those problems would be going somewhere else?

-Or would hopefully already be somewhere else.
+Or would hopefully already be somewhere I would hopefully be some.
+Yeah.